NuelUzoma/fitness-plus/README.md

 ### Cron Job

-A cron job runs daily at midnight to check for upcoming membership fees and send reminders.
+A cron job runs daily at midnight to check for upcoming membership fees, and add-on services and send reminders at the scheduled reminder date.